Stepan Bandera: Attitudes in Ukraine towards Bandera

 Following the Russian invasion of Ukraine, Bandera's favorability appeared to shoot up rapidly, with 74% of Ukrainians viewing him favourably according to an April 2022 poll from a Ukrainian research organisation.
 Bandera continued to cause friction with countries such as Poland and Israel.
+An August 2022 poll found almost 50% of Ukrainians now positively assessed "the role of historical figure of Stepan Bandera...for Ukraine".
 Historian Vyacheslav Likhachev told Haaretz that, for public consciousness in Ukraine, the only important thing about Bandera was that he fought for Ukrainian independence, and that other details are not important, especially in the context of events from 2014 onwards, where the struggle for Ukrainian independence became more prominent.